 What is VoIP?

 VoIP stands for voice over IP.
-It is a communication systems that allows users to make calls via the internet.
+It is a communication system that allows users to make calls via the internet.
 This system enables the sending and receiving of digital audio data between two or more users through a voice over IP connection.
 This means that VoIP uses Wi-Fi in order to operate.
 It doesn’t require any special equipment or office phones.
 Use your smartphones, desktops, or laptops.
 In fact, in today’s tech-driven society, Voice Over Internet Protocol and SIP seems to be the solution to many business needs.
 Adapters allow you to keep your existing analog business phones and add features.
 Basic requirement is a reliable internet connection.

 What Does VoIP Stand for?